 When Night Falls

 Evenings in Gainesville are fun during the summer as the temps cool off.
-On Friday nights, head over to Bo Diddley Plaza for free concerts held weekly during summer.
-Talented musicians and bands perform on stage while guests lounge on lawn chairs or picnic blankets.
-Other local music venues to enjoy during the evening include: The Hippodrome, High Dive, Atlantic, Wooly, One Love Cafe and Tioga Town Center.
+On Friday nights, head over to Bo Diddley Plaza for free concerts each week during the summer.
+Click to see the Free Fridays Concert Series schedule.
+Other local music venues to enjoy during the evening include: The Hippodrome, High Dive, Atlantic, The Wooly, One Love Cafe and Tioga Town Center.